Instagram Reels – Safe Zone Template

 Keep important content within the safe zone with this set of PNG Instagram Reels safe zone overlay templates that you can download and use in your editing software or on a monitor while filming.

-When you watch a Reel on your phone, Instagram layers various things on top of your video.
+When you watch a Reel on your phone, Instagram layers parts of their user interface on top of your video.
 The safe zone refers to the area on screen that is guaranteed to be fully visible to your audience once these have been added, and is where you should be positioning the most important parts of your frame.

 How to use the templates